 Studio photographers will appreciate that the Nikon D810 (unlike the GX850) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D810 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D810 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.